aloricmilica/TxtAnalyzer/README.md

 Stanford CoreNLP’s goal is to make it very easy to apply a bunch of linguistic analysis tools to a piece of text.
 A tool pipeline can be run on a piece of plain text with just two lines of code.
 Stanford CoreNLP integrates many of Stanford’s NLP tools, including the part-of-speech (POS) tagger, the named entity recognizer (NER), the parser, the coreference resolution system, sentiment analysis, bootstrapped pattern learning, and the open information extraction tools.

+Using CoreNLP in this project enabled an easy parsing of sentences, identifying different parts of speech and many more things that were crucial in writing the code for all of the methods that calculate the wanted metrics.

 ## Resume
 Linguistic Metrics Analyzer was developped in Java for a final project in Intelligent Systems class.
 This software was built to accurately calculate various linguistic variables in a selected textual file, and to present those results in a table saved as .csv file, which can be vey helpful for text analysis conducted by linguistics as well as for statistical researchers.

 The application runs from a simplified GUI, where users first give several I/O information.
 Then, after clicking on the button *Calculate!*, user gets a message from the app about the outcome of the calculation process.
 Users can repeat this process and analyze as many text as they want, since the program will pop out a dialog box after every calculation asking if the user wants to analyze another text.

+Overall, LMA showed to be more precise in practice in analyzing text than SiNLP.
+However, there are always ways to optimize an application, so restructuring code in a smarter way and upgrading the graphical interface to a more appealing design wouldn't be a surplus.